DexterLagan/csv-analyser/README.md

-# csv-analyser
+# CSV Analyzer
-Analyses a CSV from its headers and first line to generate a comment for insertion into source code.
+Analyzes a CSV from its headers and first line to generate a comment for insertion into source code.

 From the headers:
 <pre>